Military Cupid Reviews + 3 Better Alternatives (2026)

-When putting together this Military Cupid review, we were impressed by the virtues and dedication of singles seeking such a proud community of servicemen and women.
+When putting together this Military Cupid review, I was impressed by the virtues and dedication of singles seeking such a proud community of servicemen and women.

 Serving in the armed forces is one of the bravest things someone can do, but it can also be a lonely experience, especially if you’re single.
 While you can talk to your family and friends on the phone or via Skype, and they can send you care packages, it’s not the same as the feeling you get from someone you’re romantic with.

-The mission of MilitaryCupid.com is to help unite these men and women with their colleagues and admirers.
-We’ve tested Military Cupid for ourselves and poured through numerous user reviews, and we’re here to brief you on the pros and cons.
-We’ve also mapped out a few alternative stratagems for online daters who are actively seeking a relationship.
+The mission of MilitaryCupid.com is to help unite military personnel with their colleagues and admirers.
+I’ve tested Military Cupid for ourselves and poured through numerous user reviews, and I can brief you on the pros and cons.
+I’ve also mapped out a few alternative stratagems for online daters who are actively seeking a relationship.

 Military Cupid was created in 2006, the same time as Cupid Media, its parent company, which operates more than 30 niche dating websites.
 This means Military Cupid has a similar look, feel, and process as its sister sites, and it shares the same vast database.